Est 1994, Sydney's oldest tourism website

 Circular Quay is situated at the bottom of the central business district and is a few minutes walk to the Sydney Opera House and The Rocks, and about 10 minutes walking distance from the Sydney Harbour Bridge.

-If you could pick any place to stay in Sydney, this would be it.
+If you could pick any place to stay in Sydney, and price wasn't an issue, this would be it.

 From here you can easily walk further afield to Walsh Bay, Barangaroo Reserve and Darling Harbour (to the west) or the Royal Botanic garen and Mrs Macarthur's Point (to the east).